netzwerg/gradle-release-plugin/README.md

 **Important**: The configuration phase is only executed if the `release` task is explicitly passed to Gradle as a start parameter.

-Because the `version.txt` file is well suited to be included in your final release bundle, the plugin exposes a handle to it via the `project.ext.versionFile` property.

 # Usage

 1. Create a `version.txt` (with e.g. `0.1.0-SNAPSHOT`) right next to your build script